lhapaipai/vite-plugin-symfony/README.md

 - create a `entrypoints.json` inside your build directory with your js/css/preload dependencies.
 - reload your browser when you update your twig files
-- prebundle your dependencies based on your entry points

 This package is intended for use with the Symfony Bundle : [pentatrion/vite-bundle](https://github.com/lhapaipai/vite-bundle).
 ## Installation